SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 If you're an older adult living on a tight budget but still want decent coverage, Plan N may be for you.
 Your monthly premium will be lower with Plan N, but be prepared to pay for Part B deductible, coinsurance, and any excess charges.

-Americo offers a significant 10 percent household discount, which is 5 percent more than UnitedHealthcare.
+Americo offers a significant 10 percent household discount, which is five percent more than UnitedHealthcare.
 For seniors with a spouse, it is beneficial for both to purchase an Americo Medigap policy.
-We love a good discount!

-You can apply for an Americo Medigap policy on their website, but we found the online experience to be a bit disappointing, with frequent glitches and a lack of information.
-Regardless, it is a secure application process, so you can rest assured your personal information is safe.
-If you want to give Americo's online application a shot, we've outlined the steps below.
-You can also call Americo and speak with an agent for a no-fuss process.
+As we've mentioned, you'll need to sign up for an Americo Medigap plan over the phone, but you can provide some information and start the process online if you'd like.
+If you want to give Americo's process a shot, we've outlined the steps below.
+You can also call Americo directly and speak with an agent for a no-fuss process.